Abhinav-Pradeep2004/DexAI/README.md

 ## Chrome extension
-1. Open Chrome → Extensions → Load unpacked
+1. Open Chrome → Extensions → Load unpacked (Turn on your developers option)
 2. Select the `extension/` folder from repo
 3. Open any page, select text, click the extension icon, and click Summarize or Make Simple Plan